The future of the ICMPC: Simultaneous regional conferences?

 The answer to this question depends on how one perceives the current situation.
 Consider the following broad claims:

-1. It is important to maintain a high proportion of face-to-face contact.
+1. If possible within carbon budget constraints, we should strive to maintain a high proportion of face-to-face contact.
 This is what people enjoy and it is also where a lot of the motivation and creativity comes from that enables researchers to do good original research.
 Purely virtual conferences may have their place as a means of communicating the latest research results and there are interesting precedents (more) but their effectiveness is restricted by lack of personal contact.

-2. Only one in four countries (about 50 out of 200) was represented at this conference (in previous conferences, one in five).
+2. The ICMPC was never intended to be elitist -- on the contrary.
+But only one in four countries (about 50 out of 200) was represented at ICMPC15/ESCOM10 (in previous conferences, one in five).
+The main reason for the ICMPC's unintended exclusivity is the cost.
 Participation (registration + travel + accommodation) typically costs $1-2k per head.
 This price tag prevents many international colleagues from participating.
 It also indirectly prevents research cultures in our discipline from emerging in less privileged countries.
 GDP per capita exceeds $50k in rich countries and is less than $5k in developing countries.

-On this basis, we can ask whether the following claims are correct:
+Given this background, we can ask whether the following claims are correct:

-1. Whatever solution we find for the future of our conferences, it is important to maintain a high level of personal interaction.
+1. Whatever solution we find for the future of our conferences, it is important to maintain a high level of personal interaction, as far as possible within the limits of carbon budgets.
 Physical contact can be replaced in part but not completely by high-quality virtual (audiovisual) interaction.

 2. Cultural diversity is important for the validity of research in general and music research in particular.
 Anyone in the world should be able to participate in our conferences based only on the quality of their research.
 Currently, the total cost of participation is excluding many potentially important cultural groups.
-The problem can be addressed by improving cultural access: either reducing the total cost of participation or funding participants from disadvantaged groups.
-The first of these two options is more promising.
+The problem can be addressed by improving cultural access: either reducing the total cost of participation or funding participants from disadvantaged groups (the first of these two options is more sustainable).

 The semi-virtual multi-hub approach addresses all three problems at the same time, but it is not the only way to address them.
 Other strategies might also be considered.